CatalaLang/catala-formalization/doc/abstract-machines.typ

 For example, $k_"ErrorOnEmpty"$ is transformed into a match control unit, hence it requires to have the current substitution.

+This is not an issue when showing equivalence between semantics when the environement is not needed.

+== Typing the CEK machine

+Typing is straightforward.

 = La Machine CK

 = La Machine CLS